 Plaza del Socorro

 Walking into the new town we stopped by the Plaza del Socorro which is a central location, square in Ronda.
-You will firstly notice the fountain with statue of Hercules in the middle of the square, this sits on top of a car park and is surrounded by bars and cafes.
+You will first notice the fountain with a statue of Hercules in the middle of the square, this sits on top of a car park and is surrounded by bars and cafes.

 The square leads towards the main shopping areas.
 Shopping in Ronda includes many of the high street brands that we know and love, my favourites being Mango and Zara.
 We didn’t spend too much time wandering the shops but there was a lot of hustle and bustle around the area.
 We even saw a man walking a meerkat on a lead!
-A sight we did not bargain for and definitely required a double take.
+A sight we did not bargain for and definitely required a double-take.

-By this point we were starving but also running short on time so we chose a quick stop cafe on Carrera Espinel/Calle La Bola.
+By this point, we were starving but also running short on time so we chose a quick stop cafe on Carrera Espinel/Calle La Bola.
 Had we more time, we would have stopped for some authentic Andulcian cuisine but we were very pleased nonetheless to find a nice bakery style cafe called Granier.

 Granier is great for people watching first and foremost, with outdoor seating on the main street, the nosey side of me loved this.
 It also has the biggest selection of slushed ice drinks which I also adore.
 It’s the little things, simple tastes.

 We chose a couple of things to pick at, we had a vegetarian pizza focaccia style meal with a sandwich and a couple of pastries.

 I do believe that Granier may be a chain and the food was fine and inexpensive for what we had.

 And with that, it was time to find our way back to Ronda bus station.
 There were lots of other things that we had really hoped to find time to visit (the Arab baths especially) but agreed that this was a destination that we definitely wanted to return to and see more of.